kskalvar/aws-eks-cluster-quickstart/README.md

 Click on "Launch"

-## Configure kubectl for Amazon EKS
+## Configure kubectl on EC2 Instance

+You will need to ssh into the AWS EC2 Instance you created above.
+This is a step by step process.

 ### Check to insure cloud-init has completed